Students interested in applying to the HUT Program must complete the online eligibility form by the posted deadline.

-The Honors Undergraduate Thesis (HUT) Program provides juniors and seniors from all disciplines the opportunity to engage in original and independent research as principal investigators.
+The Honors Undergraduate Thesis (HUT) program provides juniors and seniors from all disciplines the opportunity to engage in original and independent research or creative activity as principal investigators and independent scholars.
 Over the course of two to four semesters, students work closely with a faculty committee to research, write, defend, and publish an original thesis that serves as an honors capstone product of their undergraduate career.
 This thesis is published through the university library and is available to researchers worldwide through electronic databases.
 Upon successful completion of the program, students earn the Honors distinction by selecting one of the three thesis options:

 - Earn Honors in the Major, Honors in Research, or Honors in Creative Inquiry Distinction on diploma and transcript